sanger-tol/gda/README.md

 `--orthomcl_references_folder`

-This folder should contain subfolders, each for separate OrthoMCL runs, e.g. for closely related and more distantly related species (although a single folder is perfectly fine).
+This folder should contain subfolders, each for separate [OrthoMCL](https://orthomcl.org/orthomcl/app) runs, e.g. for closely related and more distantly related species (although a single folder is perfectly fine).
 The folder name is arbitrary.
-Within each folder there should be protein fasta files for each reference proteome and a file called `table_for_gg_file.csv` with the names of these files and a simple name for the species.
+Within each folder there should be protein FASTA files for each reference proteome and a file called `table_for_gg_file.csv` with the names of these files and a simple name for the species.
 GG files (genome gene relation file) are used by OrthoMCL to relate genes to genomes. e.g.

 ```
 Pchabaudi,PlasmoDB-49_Pchabaudichabaudi_AnnotatedProteins.fasta
 Tgondii,ToxoDB-51_TgondiiME49_AnnotatedProteins.fasta
 ```

-Proteins from the genome under consideration will be added behind the scenes (they are derived from the assembly FASTA file and annotations GFF3 file using gffread).
+Proteins from the genome under consideration will be added behind the scenes (they are derived from the assembly FASTA file and annotations GFF3 file using [gffread](https://github.com/gpertea/gffread)).
 N.b. you need to provide annotation for your genome assembly or have it transferred/predicted in order to do the orthology analysis.

 e.g.